LUKEINTERNATIONAL/mahis_release_docker/README.md

 # runs on port 8000 .. you can always change it the docker-compose.yml file

-# if you into mynetwork not found
+# if run you into mynetwork not found
 docker network create mynetwork

 # run using